Bechir-Mathlouthi/Email-Validator-and-Domain-Analysis/README.md

 Run the script keyword_matching.ipynb in a Jupyter Notebook or any compatible environment.

 The script will extract domains from email addresses and perform keyword matching.
 Results will be displayed in a table format.

+# 3. Google Apps Script Integration
+This Google Apps Script provides advanced functionalities for parsing and updating Google Sheets based on column names.
+It includes custom menu options and a dialog window for selecting an Excel file path.

+# Features
+User Input Handling: Allows users to input the Excel file path either through a CLI prompt or a dialog window.

+# File Path Validation: Validates the entered file path to ensure it meets specific criteria.

+# Custom Menu: Creates a custom menu in Google Sheets with options to write or select the Excel file path.

+# Prerequisites
+Before using the Google Apps Script, ensure you have the following:

+Access to Google Sheets and permission to run scripts.
+# Usage
+Open your Google Sheets document.

+Click on "Extensions" > "Apps Script" to open the Apps Script editor.

+Copy and paste the provided JavaScript Code0.gs and selectFilePage.html codes into the editor.

+Save the script and close the editor.

+Reload your Google Sheets document.
+You should now see a "Custom Menu" with options to write or select the Excel file path.

+Use the menu options to input the file path or select it using the dialog window.

+# Customization:
+You can customize the validation logic in the validateFilePath function to match your specific requirements.
+Modify the getUserInputCLI and selectFilePathDialog functions to change the input method or dialog window appearance.
+You can customize the validation logic in the validateFilePath function to match your specific requirements.
+Modify the getUserInputCLI and selectFilePathDialog functions to change the input method or dialog window appearance.